ryanthtra/lol-esports-data-analysis/README.md

 # lol-esports-data-analysis
-Analysis, insights, and modeling for various League of Legends eSports leagues for the 2018 Spring Split -- a Springboard Intro to Data Science capstone project
+Analysis, insights, and modeling for various League of Legends eSports leagues for the 2018 Spring Split.
 #### by Ryan Transfiguracion

 ![League of Legends Logo](presentation-images/League-of-Legends-logo.png)